 Much less studied are the potential trade-offs people make in their decisions to reduce flooding risks.
 Facing a wide variety of choices to achieve the same goal, do individuals who have adopted one also tend to adopt the others?
 The underlying logic is as follows: the adoption of one measure implies one’s behavior intention to protect oneself from risks and one may feel the need to seek as much protection as possible.
 Or do they have the proclivity to forgo the other options available to them?
 The possible reason would be: they feel they are being protected by the one measure and this sense of security would give rise to their complacency especially when the one measure involves substantial financial investment over an extended period of time.
 Fundamentally, what is the decision-making mechanism people rely upon to mitigate flood risk?

-This study presents a pioneering effort to understand how the underlying mechanism, as revealed from flood insurance purchase behavior, determines support for flood mitigation.
-We examine whether flood insurance purchase behavior would increase/decrease probabilities of supporting other risk reduction measures.
-Further, we investigate how flood insurance behavior driven by different reasons affect support for risk reduction measures.
-In this study, we use the existing behavior from which we derive a theoretical mechanism.
-We then use the behavior in conjunction with other related factors identified by previous studies to predict mitigation behavior intentions.
+This study presents a pioneering effort to understand the underlying mechanism that determines support for flood mitigation, based on a comprehensive survey dataset and Bayesian Network (BN) modeling.
+In particular, the underlying mechanism is revealed by flood insurance purchase behavior, and we examine whether flood insurance purchase behavior would increase/decrease probabilities of supporting other risk reduction measures.
+We then use the insurance purchase behavior in conjunction with other related factors identified by previous studies to predict mitigation behavior intentions in the BN framwork.
 This operation is built upon the presupposition that the flood insurance purchase behavior is the manifestation of latent factors which we suspect can drive other mitigation behaviors.

 The selection of flood insurance purchase behavior is based on three major considerations.
-First, this study is based on the analysis of the 2012 Gulf Coast Climate Change Survey.
-Among all the multiple-choice survey items related to flood mitigation measures, the questions about purchasing flooding insurance are the only ones representing revealed preference or behaviors.
+First, among all the multiple-choice survey items related to flood mitigation measures in the survey, the questions about purchasing flooding insurance are the only ones representing revealed preference or behaviors.
 The other relevant items all refer to stated preference or behavior intention, more particularly, policy support measures.
 One example is, “do you support or oppose providing incentives for property owners to relocate threatened houses?”
 In this sense, flood insurance purchase behavior is distinguishable from other measures.
 Second, one uniqueness of this survey is that it not only asked coastal residents about whether or not they have flood insurance but also the reason to buy flood insurance for those with insurance.
 There are three reasons: “it is required,” “to feel safer,” and “both.”
 This spectrum of motives in conjunction with non-purchase behavior help us derive a theoretical mechanism that we suspect determines overall flood mitigation behaviors because flood insurance purchase behaviors are manifestations of the underlying mechanism.
-When using flood insurance purchase behavior and its reasons to predict individuals’ support for other measures, we attempt to reveal how the latent mechanism leads to overall mitigation support.